Caribou Ranch: History

 In 1971, Guercio purchased Caribou Ranch, comprising more than 4000 acre of ranch property in the Rocky Mountains.
 The next year, Joe Walsh and Bill Szymczyk were starting work on Barnstorm at Walsh's home in Colorado when a mixer blew out on the first day.
 Szymczyk knew Guercio was building a new studio, visited the in-progress barn conversion at the ranch, and concluded that it would work for their project.
 They used the new studio to finish Barnstorm.
 Szymczyk next made Rick Derringer's All American Boy and the hit single "Rock & Roll, Hoochie Koo" there.

 Elton John's 1974 album Caribou was recorded at and named after the studio.
 John also recorded the single "Lucy in the Sky with Diamonds" there, along with its b-side, the John Lennon-penned "One Day (At A Time)," and the basic tracks and vocals for the single "Philadelphia Freedom" (the orchestral parts for which were overdubbed later).
 He also recorded his next two albums, Captain Fantastic and the Brown Dirt Cowboy and Rock of the Westies at Caribou Ranch.

 Simultaneously in 1974 The Beach Boys attempted to record new material for their first studio album since Holland two years prior.
-The recordings were not very successful, but some songs such as "Good Timin'" and "Ding Dang" saw later release.
+The recordings were not very successful, but some songs such as "Good Timin'" saw later release.
 Many other songs were demoed but have not yet seen official release.
 Beach Boys members Carl Wilson and Bruce Johnston sang backing vocals in support of Elton John's "Don't Let the Sun Go Down on Me" during this time.

 The group Chicago, managed by Guercio, recorded five studio albums there: Chicago VI, Chicago VII, Chicago VIII, Chicago X, and Chicago XI.
 Earth, Wind, & Fire recorded two of their albums there as well; 1974's Open Our Eyes (Produced by Maurice White & Joe Wissert) and the 1975 Grammy winning That's the Way of the World (Produced by White and Charles Stepney).